 The Masters of Science in Nursing Degree program builds on the skills and knowledge of a diverse population of registered nurses with a bachelor degree in nursing and preparing them to succeed in progressive roles in inter-professional health care and education settings.
 The program assists future nurse leaders and educators in the advancement of their professional practice through scientific inquiry and other scholarly activities.
 The concentrations are guided by the American Organization of Nurse Executives (AONE) and the National League for Nursing's Certified Nurse Educator (CNE) competencies throughout the curriculum.

-Correct Revise AAS Nursing curriculum for South Carolina campuses and North Carolina campuses
+Correct Revise AAS Nursing curriculum for South Carolina campuses and North Carolina campuses Program Outline

-Associate of Applied Science in Nursing (South Carolina)
+(South Carolina)